astashov/dartdocs.org/README.md

 * Google Compute Engine - to run `bin/package_generator.dart` and `bin/index_generator.dart`.
 There are 2 instance
   groups where these scripts run - **dartdocs-package-generators** and **dartdocs-index-generators** accordingly.
-  **dartdocs-index-generators** is supposed to have only one running instance, which will rebuild the index pages.
+  **dartdocs-index-generators** is supposed to have **only one running instance**, which will rebuild the index pages (by running `bin/index_generator.dart`) **and** also will build documentation for the packages (by running `bin/package_generator.dart`).
-  **dartdocs-package-generators** can have any number of running instances, depending on the work load and how fast you want to regenerate the documentation.
+  **dartdocs-package-generators** can have any number of running instances (even 0, since we still have one running `bin/package_generator.dart` on the **dartdocs-index-generators** instance), depending on the work load and how fast you want to regenerate the documentation.
+You can think about it as an auxiliary group, which helps you to scale generation when needed, in case you e.g. need to regenerate documentation for all packages.

   Both have startup scripts, which are run on an instance launch.
 They install Dart, clone the repo, configure monit and log rotation, and finally start the `bin/` scripts.
 You can find templates for them in the files `package_generator_boot.sh`